‘Elopement’ ceremony - example

 • Vows and ring exchange - option to personalise

-The legal vows are very simple; “I call upon all present to witness that I, [full name] take you, [full name] to be my lawfully wedded husband/wife/spouse/partner in marriage”.
-If you’d like to add personal vows, you can do this before or after your legal vows.
+The legal vows are very simple; “I call upon all present to witness that I, [full name] take you, [full name] to be my lawfully wedded husband/wife/partner in marriage”.
+You have the option to add your own personal vows and/or exchange rings, if you wish.

 • Pronouncement and first kiss